eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Experimentally/Empirically demonstrated in the execution of the
 	*Make* target *torture*.
 See: [link to sandbox/gnu-octave](../sandbox/gnu-octave).

+Functions in *GNU Octave* can return multiple values.
+	The values returned from a function call can be assigned to a list of expressions, specifically a list of variable names or index expressions, via a multiple assignment expression
+	\cite[\S8.1.1, pp. 137]{Eaton2016a}.

 ###	Handling Input Arguments/Parameters

 The variable *nargin* stores the number of input arguments that are